 Stage Behaviour Action Good Choices Super Learning Rules being followed in hall/on playground Positive praise used and justified Reference to Super Learning Hero 'learning powers' House point may be awarded.
 1. Stop and think Low level disruption Reminder - dealt with by verbal/non-verbal strategy e.g. frown, eye contact.
 Repeat/explain desired behaviour.
 Brief explanation to child as to why their behaviour was inappropriate.
 Remind child of the need to improve their behaviour and consequences if poor behaviour continues.
+2. Time Out Continuation of behaviour e.g.Annoying/upsetting othersSilly (low level) behaviour Child spends 5 minutes alongside an adult on the playground/hall/field Child to apologise at an appropriate time.
+If there is a pattern of children Not using equipment/areas safely/responsibly regularly reaching this stage e.g. 3 times a week, teacher to discuss with parent/InCo to resolve 3.
+Mrs Hopkins - Friday Child has not responded to above steps or their behaviour is of a more serious nature e.g. general Child to come in from the playground to see Mrs

-2. Time Out On the playground/Hall Continuation of behaviour e.g.Annoying/upsetting othersSilly (low level) behaviour Child spends 5 minutes alongside an adult on the playground/hall/field Child to apologise at an appropriate time.
-Not using equipment/areas safely/responsibly 3.
-Mrs Hopkins (Senior Teacher)/Mr s Norton (Headteache r) Child has not responded to above steps or their behaviour is of a more serious nature e.g. general refusal to do things, deliberately causing a nuisance, challenge to authority, rudeness, aggression, swearing etc. Exclusion may be given for either a pattern or one-off serious misbehaviour that significantly endangers themselves/other Child to explain actions, other adults/children may be drawn on for further information.
+A set of the set of t (Assistant Head) (Mrs Norton (Headteacher) Fefusal to do things, deliberately causing a nuisance, challenge to authority, rudeness, aggression, swearing etc. (Mrs Norton (Headteacher) Exclusion may be given for either a pattern or one-off serious misbehaviour that significantly endangers themselves/other Hopkins (Fridays) or Mrs Norton (Mondays- Thursdays).
+Assistant Head may also refer to Headteacher.
+Child to explain actions, other adults/children may be drawn on for further information.
 Child to apologise at an appropriate time.
-Child to miss break/remainder of lunchtime (supervised by Senior Teacher/Headteacher) 1.
-Parents informed by Senior Teacher/Headteacher.
-2. Class Behaviour Log and Behaviour Incident form completed.
-3. Child to complete 'Making Things Better' sheet.
-Repeated incidents: 4.
-Targets set for improvement e.g. individual behaviour chart drawn up with the teacher, Inclusion Coordinator, child and parents
+Child to miss break/remainder of lunchtime (supervised) Parents informed by Assistant Headteacher/Headteacher.
+Class Behaviour Log (appendix 4) and Behaviour Incident form (Appendix 5) completed. epeated incidents: Where there is a developing pattern, break/lunch opportunities may be modified and targets set for improvement e.g. individual behaviour chart drawn up with the teacher, Inclusion Co-ordinator, child and

 Positive behaviour in line with our Super Learning Rules should be actively praised and promoted.
 House points may also be awarded and stickers.
-If a TA/MMS has identified a child displaying characteristics of one of the Super Learning Heroes this can be acknowledged and praised e.g. 'Well done I was so impressed that you shared the equipment with the others, that's just like 'Cooperative Caring Craig'.
+If a TA/MMS has identified a child displaying characteristics of one of the Super Learning Heroes this can be acknowledged and praised.
 This can be discussed with the classteacher, but it is the classteacher (with the class as appropriate), who decides whether a child should be awarded a Super Learning Hero Award.
 This applies during lesson time too.